Eastern Protestant Christianity: Lutheran

 Eastern Lutheranism refers to Lutheran churches, such as those of Ukraine and Slovenia, that use a form of the Byzantine Rite as their liturgy.
 It is unique in that it is based on the Eastern Christian rite used by the Eastern Orthodox Church, while incorporating theology from the Divine Service contained in the Formula Missae, the base texts for Lutheran liturgies in the West.

 Laestadianism

-In the far north of the Scandinavian peninsula are the Sámi people, some of which practice a form of Lutheranism called Apostolic Lutheranism, or Laestadianism due to the efforts of Lars Levi Laestadius.
+In the far north of the Scandinavian peninsula are the Sámi people, some of whom practice a form of Lutheranism called Apostolic Lutheranism, or Laestadianism due to the efforts of Lars Levi Laestadius.
 However, others are Orthodox in religion.
 Some Apostolic Lutherans consider their movement as part of an unbroken line down from the Apostles.
 In Russia, Laestadians of Lutheran background cooperate with the Ingrian church, but since Laestadianism is an interdenominational movement, some are Eastern Orthodox.
-Eastern Orthodox Laestadians are known as Ushkovayzet (article is in Russian).
+Eastern Orthodox Laestadians are known as Ushkovayzet.